Salmon oil for dogs: benefits, dosage, and precautions

 • Storage: keep away from light and heat.

 The market offers very varied bottles: organic, from sustainable farms, or containing additives.
-Prefer an oil certified free of heavy metals and in opaque packaging.
+Prefer oil certified free of heavy metals and in opaque packaging.
 Cold-pressed and gently pressed, it retains its range of natural antioxidants.
-For administration, you can pour it directly onto the ration, mix it with pâté, or incorporate it into a homemade meal made of steamed vegetables and brown rice.
-The trick is to split the intake into two, morning and evening, for optimal absorption.
+For administration, you can pour it directly on the ration, mix it with pâté, or incorporate it into a homemade meal made of steamed vegetables and whole rice.
+The trick is to split the intake into two, morning and evening, for optimal assimilation.

 After one month, you should notice a denser and shinier coat.
-Some dogs show a boost in energy, others a reduction in joint cracking.
-Note every change in a notebook or veterinary tracking app: weight, stool appearance, mobility.
+Some dogs show a resurgence of energy, others a reduction in joint cracking.
+Note every change in a notebook or a veterinary monitoring app: weight, stool appearance, mobility.
 This allows adjusting the dosage down or up.
-If the relief is real, the treatment can be extended for 3 to 6 months, then evaluate a break of a few weeks.
+If relief is real, the treatment can be extended for 3 to 6 months, then a break of a few weeks can be evaluated.

 FAQ

-What is the salmon oil dosage for a 10 kg dog?
+What salmon oil dosage for a 10 kg dog?

-For a 10 kg dog, the daily dose is around 2 ml, about one teaspoon.
+For a 10 kg dog, the daily dose is around 2 ml, about a teaspoon.
 You start with 1 ml the first week to gauge tolerance, then gradually increase.

 Can salmon oil be given to puppies?

-Yes, from 8 weeks old, provided the dosage is halved and digestion is observed.
+Yes, from 8 weeks old, provided the dose is halved and digestion is observed.
 Growing puppies benefit from omega-3 for brain and bone development, but their metabolism remains fragile.

 Does salmon oil make the dog gain weight?

-No, if the dosage is respected: salmon oil provides lipids, but often replaces other lower-quality fats in the diet.
+No, if the dosage is respected: salmon oil provides lipids, but it often replaces other lower quality fats in the diet.
 A balanced ration prevents excessive weight gain.

 How to store salmon oil?

-After opening, place the bottle in a cool place away from light.
-A resealable and opaque bottle extends shelf life to about 3 months.
-Some natural preservatives, like vitamin E, also protect against oxidation.
+After opening, place the bottle in a cool place and away from light.
+A resealable and opaque bottle extends the shelf life to about 3 months.
+Some natural preservatives, such as vitamin E, also protect against oxidation.

 Julien Terral